Jo-Ji4/16-Games-Using-Cpp/README.md

 # 16 Games

-This repository contains a collection of 16 classic games, each recreated in C. These games are console-based and serve as an excellent resource for studying basic game logic, algorithmic thinking, and C programming concepts.
+This repository contains a collection of 16 classic games, each recreated in CPP.
+These games are console-based and serve as an excellent resource for studying basic game logic, algorithmic thinking, and CPP programming concepts.

 ## Table of Contents